Milnor fibre boundary of a non-isolated surface singularity: The normalization of

-Hence, after normalization, the singular points above the double points of $\C$ of type 1 are equivalent with complex analytic singularities of Hirzebruch-Jung type.
-Recall that these singularities are determined completely combinatorially (e.g. by the integers $m,n,l$ above), and by the above representations (charts) the needed combinatorial data is also recovered from $\gc$. \end{bekezdes} \begin{bekezdes}\labelpar{NORM2} We emphasize that the above two types of charts from (\ref{NORM1}) are compatible.
+Hence, the singular points in $\nsk$, situated above the double points of $\C$ of type 1, are equivalent with complex analytic singularities of Hirzebruch-Jung type.
+Recall that these singularities are determined completely combinatorially (e.g. by the integers $m,n,l$ above), and by the above chart, this combinatorial data can also be recovered from $\gc$.\ix{singularities!Hirzebruch--Jung} \end{bekezdes} \begin{bekezdes}\labelpar{NORM2} We emphasize that the two types of charts above in \ref{NORM1} are compatible.
 By this we mean the following: consider a double point $p$ of $\C$ of type 1, and a neighbourhood $U_p$ as above.
 Then $\C\cap U_p$ is the union of the $v$ and $w$ axis.
-Let $q$ be a generic point of $\C\cap U_p$ and consider a sufficiently small local neighbourhood $U_q\subset U_p$ (where we denote this inclusion by $j$) and the chart $\psi_p$ over $\wsk\cap U_p$ as in (\ref{lh:1}), respectively $\psi_q$ over $\wsk\cap U_q$ as in (\ref{lh:2}).
-Then $\psi_p^{-1}\circ j\circ \psi_q$ is a complex analytic isomorphism (onto its image) which at the level of normalization induces an isomorphism of complex analytic smooth germs.
-Indeed, if $q$ is a generic point of the $w$--axis (with non--zero $w$--coordinate) and the inclusion
+Let $q$ be a generic point of $\C\cap U_p$ and consider a sufficiently small local neighbourhood $U_q\subset U_p$ (where we denote this inclusion by $j$), and consider also the chart $\psi_p$ over $\wsk\cap U_p$ as in \ref{lh:1}, respectively $\psi_q$ over $\wsk\cap U_q$ as in \ref{lh:2}.
+Then $\psi_p^{-1}\circ j\circ \psi_q$ is a complex analytic isomorphism onto its image which at the level of normalization induces an isomorphism of complex analytic smooth germs.
+Indeed, if $q$ is a generic point of the $w$--axis, with non--zero $w$--coordinate, and the inclusion

 is given by $u=u'(w')^{-l/m}|w'|^{\lambda k/m}$, $v=v'$ and $w=w'$, then $\psi_p^{-1}\circ j\circ \psi_q$ is given by $\alpha=xz^{l/m}$, $\beta=y$ and $\gamma=z$.
 Then the normalizations tautologically coincide.
 E.g., assume gcd$(m,n)=1$ and take the free variables $(t,\gamma)$ normalizing $\{\alpha^m=\beta^n\gamma^l\}$ by $\alpha=t^n\gamma^{l/m}$, $\beta=t^m$ and $\gamma=\gamma$.
 Similarly, consider the free variables $(s,z)$ normalizing $\{x^m=y^n\}$ by $x=s^n$, $y=s^m$ and $z=z$.
 Then $(\psi_p^{-1}\circ j\circ \psi_q)^{norm}$ is $t=s$ and $\gamma=z$.